|

 What To Do with All That Chicken?

-Our favorite way to eat chicken after we slow cook a whole chicken in the oven is to immediately eat it for a meal right after it has been cooked.
-Then I debone the chicken, removing all of the meat to have on hand for quick and easy meals.
+Our favorite way to eat the cooked chicken is to immediately eat it for a meal right off the bone after it has been slow cooked.
+Then I debone the chicken, removing all of the meat to have on hand for future use.

 Extra shredded chicken is great for adding to tacos, pizzas, quesadillas, soups, casseroles, stir fry, or on a salad.
-It can really just be a ready-to-go protein to accompany any quick meal.
-We love having shredded chicken on hand to make easy meals on busy days!
+It’s a great ready-to-go protein to accompany any quick meal.
+Shredded chicken is one of my favorite things to have on hand for easy meals on busy days!

 How to Slow Cook a Whole Chicken in the Oven and Make Bone Broth

-1. Begin by placing your whole chicken, breast side down, in the base of a large baking dish or Dutch oven.
+1. Place chicken, breast side down, in the base of a large roasting pan or Dutch oven.
 We have a couple of Le Creuset Dutch Oven’s for this and love them!

 2. Dry off your chicken with a towel until dry.

-4. Fill your pot around half full of water.
+4. Fill your pot around half to two-thirds full of water.

 5. Add a splash of apple cider vinegar.